Objects in GDL are usually created and used as binary objects with .gsm extension.

 This way all built-in images will be extracted to the given folder.

-To turn it back, change the order of the input parameters and use this command: xml2libpart:
+To compile it back from XML format, change the order of the input parameters and use this command: xml2libpart:

 "pathOfLP_XMLConverterExecuteable" xml2libpart -img "imageFolderPath" "xmlFilePath" "binaryFilePath"

-This turns your .xml file and images into a complete .gsm binary again.
+These commands compile your .xml file and images or HSF folder into a complete .gsm binary again.

 Converting a complete folder with built-in images